massgov/mds-terraform-common/cloudfront_geo_restriction/README.md

 CloudFront Geo-Restriction
 =================

-This Terraform module outputs geo-restrictions that are applicable to CloudFront distributions.
+This Terraform module outputs geo-restriction that is applicable to CloudFront distributions.